Ayanaminn/N46Whisper/README.md

 >Dialogue: 0,0:01:00.52,0:01:17.52,default,,0,0,0,,Birthday Liveについて話そうかなと思います(adjust_required)

 >Dialogue: 0,0:01:00.52,0:01:17.52,default,,0,0,0,,ろしくお願いします(adjust_required)

+## Update history：

+2023.3.15:
+* Add functions to split multiple words/sententces in one line.
+* Update documents and other minor fixes.

+2023.3.12:
+* Add chatGPT translation and bilingual subtitle file generation features.
+* Update documents and other minor fixes.

+2023.01.26：
+* Update scripts to reflect recent changes in Whisper.

+2022.12.31：
+* Allow user to select files directly from mounted google drive.
+* Other minor fixes.

 ## Support
 The application could significantly reduce the labour and time costs of sub-groups or individual subbers.
 However, despite its impressive performance, the Whisper model and the application itself are not without limitations.Please read the orgininal documents and Discussions to learn more about the usage of Whisper and the common issues.